simonhdickson/committor/README.md

 Automatically generate conventional commit messages based on your git diff using AI.

-Commitor is a Rust CLI tool that analyzes your staged git changes and generates conventional commit messages using OpenAI's GPT models.
+Commitor is a Rust CLI tool that analyzes your staged git changes and generates conventional commit messages using AI models from OpenAI or Ollama.
 Say goodbye to writer's block when crafting commit messages!

 ✅ **COMPLETE**: Full implementation with AI-powered analysis and conventional commit generation!